Aalto-QuML/ClimODE/README.md

 ## Training on a different custom dataset

-To need to train on the custom dataset, you need to change follow the below guidelines,
+To train on a custom dataset, you need to follow the below guidelines

--
+- **Data Loading**: You might want to change the data loading scheme depending on your data (e.g. seasonal, daily, etc., and with many different input channels), which can be found in ```utils.py``` in the data-loading function.
+- **Fitting initial velocity**: Depending on the data, you need to estimate the initial velocity to train and test the model (For more details, see the manuscript).
+- **Model Function**: Depending on the input observable quantities, you might need to modify the number of input channels to model function in ```model_function.py```.